Connect with us

 If production is at an all-time high, then why does it matter that Mississippi has only a fraction of the farms and farmers that it used to?

 For one, farmers are getting older.
 As Green and two other MSU researchers wrote about recently, the average age of farmers in the U.S. grew from 50 to 57 since 1978.
 In Mississippi, the average is 59.
-Their research looks at barriers for new farmers entering the trade, as well as programs like 4-H to engage younger farmers and reverse the aging trend.
+Their research looks at barriers for new farmers entering the trade, as well as programs like 4-H trying to engage younger farmers and reverse the aging trend.

 But also, the loss of middle-tier farms has disrupted the cultural and economic identity of rural areas around the state.

 Carlton Turner, a Utica native, said his grandfather worked for years as a farmer on their family land until, eventually, there wasn’t enough money coming in and he had to find a new job.
-Today, Turner said, the job opportunities in his hometown are harder to by.
+Today, Turner said, the job opportunities in his hometown are harder to come by.

 The Sipp Culture Community Farm in Uitca, used for the group's Small Farm Apprentice Program.
 Credit: Carlton Turner

 “A town like Utica, that has a long history of agricultural production, the only industry here is a sawmill,” he said.
-“And that doesn’t enough for the community, so the community has to go out to work in other areas.”
+“And that doesn’t provide enough jobs for the community, so the community has to go out to work in other areas.”

 Turner, founder of the Mississippi Center for Cultural Production, is working to revive agricultural interest in rural, predominantly Black areas that have lost farms over the years.
 The loss of Black farmers in Mississippi, he said, came from both the Great Migration as well as the mechanization of farming, which reduced the need for labor.